The 20 Best Incentive Travel Destinations for 2024

 Hotel Excelsior Dubrovnik, courtesy of the hotel

-8. BVI and USVI – renovations & relaxation
+8. BVI and USVI – Renovations and Relaxation

-The U.S. Virgin Islands (USVI) offer unique destinations for incentive travel—no passport, no currency exchange, and no additional mobile network roaming charges make it easier on attendees.
-With great airlift direct from many US airports, St. Thomas is the way in and offers a few great hotel options.
+The U.S. Virgin Islands (USVI) offer unique benefits for incentive travel—no passport, no currency exchange, and no additional mobile network roaming charges make it easier on attendees.
+With great airlift direct from many U.S. airports, St. Thomas is the way in and offers a few great hotel options.
 The newly renovated Westin Beach Resort & Spa at Frenchman’s Reef (an incredible $420M rebuild from the former Marriott on that property) offers stunning turquoise views of the Caribbean Sea, the quintessential Caribbean town of Charlotte Amalie, from atop a 30-story cliff.
-While there, check out their hotel-within-a-hotel, the Seabourn, an Autograph Collection Hotel with ~90 rooms for a boutique feel and beachside vibe.
+During your visit, make sure to explore their Morningstar Buoy Haus Beach Resort, a hotel-within-a-hotel that offers around 90 rooms to create a boutique atmosphere and a beachside ambiance.

-USVI adventures are best explored on the water—sailing, snorkeling (the best outside of Hawaii), kayaking and dinner cruises to neighboring St. John offer a great way to explore the nearby islands.
+USVI adventures are best explored on the water—sailing, snorkeling (the best outside of Hawaii), kayaking, and dinner cruises to neighboring St. John offers a great way to explore the nearby islands.

 Kimpton Seafire Resort + Spa, courtesy of the hotel